suyeong-jeong/suyeong-jeong/README.md

 ## Hi there 👋
-- 🌱 새로운 기술을 배우는 것을 좋아합니다.
+- 🌱 I enjoy learning new skills.
-- 😄 관심 분야: 웹 개발, AI, 데이터 분석
+- 😄 Pronouns: web, AI, db
-- 📫 연락 방법: 이메일 또는 GitHub 메시지
+- 📫 How to reach me: sy.jeong100@gmail.com

 <!--
 **suyeong-jeong/suyeong-jeong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.